niacobel/CHAINS/docs/source/basics.know.rst

 About YAML
 ==========

-YAML_ is a "human friendly data serialization standard for all programming languages". (quote from the official website)
+YAML_ is a "human friendly data serialization standard for all programming languages" (quote from the official website).
+YAML is used here for the configuration files, containing all the parameters needed for the different scripts and calculations.

 Here is a small YouTube tutorial made by Mike Dane that will cover the basics of the YAML syntax: